HAYDEN COX

 Head Coach

 Hayden founded Railroad to offer a space where nonprofessional athletes are valued and supported.
 He believes that no matter your goal, you deserve a coach that will work with you with the same passion and resources offered at the NCAA D1 and professional levels.
-Recently, he's found considerable success working with post-collegiate women as they pursue high-performance outside of the confines of the NCAA system.
+He's coached an American Record along with several national championships and Olympic Trials qualifiers.
 He sums up his training philosophy in 3 steps.

 1. Prioritize long term over short term